zaxor0/zwerchhau/into-the-war/rules.md

 **Ammo**: Players can carry extra ammo for their weapons.
 To reload in combat is a standard action, like movement or attacking.

+**Armor Piercing (AP)**: a per weapon characteristic, where attacks ignore half of the target’s DR, rounded up.
+Successful attacks permanently reduce a target’s Damage Reduction (DR) by 2.

 **Artillery**: Remote ballistic guns that can precisely hit a target.
 Attakcs by artillery require a DEX save for half damage.
 They deal 3d8 damage.

-**Automatic Rifle**: A rapid fire weapon, requires 2 hands to use, can make 15 attacks before a reload is needed.
+**Automatic Rifle**: A automatic rapid fire weapon, requires 2 hands to use, can make 15 attacks before a reload is needed.
 Deals 3d6 damage and has a normal range of 500 feet without penalty.

 **Bayonet**: A melee bladed weapon that can be attached to any rifle or weilded in hand.
 Deals 1d4 + 4 damage on a hit, can be used in melee range which is **close**.